 Strategy #2: Use Lot Traits to Your Advantage

 Your Sim needs a home for her future family, so look for a lot that has no traits attached.
 The rules say if a lot has traits, you can't change them.
-If the lot does not have traits, you can assign it any three traits you want.
+If the lot does not have traits, you can assign it to any three traits you want.
 You can't change these for as long as your Sims live on that lot, but if you choose carefully, the traits can be a great advantage.

 My favorite traits for this challenge are from The Sims 4: City Living expansion pack:

-- child's play (makes kids learn faster)
+- Child's play (makes kids learn faster)

-- good schools (makes kids progress in school significantly faster)
+- Good schools (makes kids progress in school significantly faster)